- Any patient who reports bleeding from the mouth or nose following a recent tonsillectomy.

 Keep the patient nil-by-mouth until assessed by a senior ENT surgeon, even if the bleeding has recently stopped.

-If the patient continues to bleed, or starts to bleed following admission:
+If the patient continues to bleed, or starts to bleed after admission:

 - Contact the on-call ENT registrar +/- the on-call anaesthetic registrar

-- Alert emergency theatre that the patient may need an urgent arrest of post-tonsillectomy bleed
+- Alert emergency theatre/anaesthetist that the patient may need an urgent arrest of post-tonsillectomy bleed

 If the bleeding is continuous or heavy, the patient will need to go to the operating theatre as soon as possible.
 This is a more controlled environment where the patient has a secure, definitive airway and you have definitive means to stop the bleeding.